-Part of the Discovery Zone at NMI Natural History, Dublin, the Wonder Cabinet looks at the theme, Predator and Prey and amongst its features are:
+Part of the Discovery Zone at National Museum of Ireland Natural History, Dublin, the Wonder Cabinet looks at the theme, Predator and Prey and amongst its features are:

 - Spotted Hyena taxidermy mount – today, these animals live in the wild in Africa, but did you know that fossils have been found in Ireland, dating back about 30,000 years?

 - Spotted Hyena fossil jawbone – see up close a real fossil that was found in a cave in Ireland.